Today, we enter hyperspace on a kitchen table. The

 eventually touches practical problems in a very

-Maybe Alice Stott was born with a genetic silver
+Maybe Alicia Stott was born with a genetic silver

 spoon in her mouth.
 Indeed, her nephew was the

 great authority on fluid flow, G.I.
 Taylor.
 More likely, though,

 this family simply honored the creative process,

 After George Boole died, Alicia's mother sold his